ayman-naj/Learning-Documentation/learning_notes.md

-Personal insights or reflections
+Feedback: The CPU Visual Simulator helped me gain an understanding of how the instructions are passed in the CPU.

-With the CPU Visual Simulator you are able to really see the inner workings of a CPU.
+Reflection: With the CPU Visual Simulator you are able to really see the inner workings of a CPU.
 You can grasp an idea of how the CPU's operations work.
 It makes me want to look deeper on the processes of a CPU.

 ## Visual Transistor-level Simulation